agibalov/dotnet-experiments/README.md

 2. I use [AutoFixture](https://github.com/AutoFixture/AutoFixture) to generate sample objects (for parameters and returns).
 3. I use [Json.NET](http://james.newtonking.com/projects/json-net.aspx) to render those objects as JSON.
 4. I use [Bootstrap](http://twitter.github.io/bootstrap/) to layout the page.
+5. There's custom `IDocumentationProvider` implemented - `IDocumentationProvider`.
+It checks `DescriptionAttribute` to provide descriptions for methods and their parameters.